freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 460.1

-Now it just prints the second argument.
+Now it just prints the first argument.
 Your program will only need one argument, you will add an `if` statement to test it.
 I wonder what the syntax would look like.
 Type `help` in the terminal to see if you can find anything.

 #### HINTS